Pastoralism: Mobility

 In the Himalayas, pastoralists have often historically and traditionally depended on rangelands lying across international borders.
 The Himalayas contain several international borders, such as those between India and China, India and Nepal, Bhutan and China, India and Pakistan, and Pakistan and China.
 With the growth of nation states in Asia since the mid-twentieth century, mobility across the international borders in these countries have tended to be more and more restricted and regulated.
 As a consequence, the old, customary arrangements of trans-border pastoralism have generally tended to disintegrate, and trans-border pastoralism has declined.
 Within these countries, pastoralism is often at conflict these days with new modes of community forestry, such as Van Panchayats (Uttarakhand) and Community Forest User Groups (Nepal), which tend to benefit settled agricultural communities more.
 Frictions have also tended to arise between pastoralists and development projects such as dam-building and the creation of protected areas.

 Some pastoralists are constantly moving, which may put them at odds with sedentary people of towns and cities.
 The resulting conflicts can result in war for disputed lands.
 These disputes are recorded in ancient times in the Middle East, as well as for East Asia.
 Other pastoralists are able to remain in the same location which results in longer-standing housing.

-Different mobility patterns can be observed: Somali pastoralists keep their animals in one of the harshest environments but they have evolved of the centuries.
-Somalis have well developed pastoral culture where complete system of life and governance has been refined.
+Different mobility patterns can be observed: Somali pastoralists keep their animals in one of the harshest environments but they have evolved over the centuries.
+Somalis have well-developed pastoral culture where complete system of life and governance has been refined.
 Somali poetry depicts humans interactions, pastoral animals, beasts on the prowl, and other natural things such the rain, celestial events and historic events of significance.
 Wise sage Guled Haji coined a proverb that encapsulates the centrality of water in pastoral life:

 Mobility was an important strategy for the Ariaal; however with the loss of grazing land impacted by the growth in population, severe drought, the expansion of agriculture, and the expansion of commercial ranches and game parks, mobility was lost.
 The poorest families were driven out of pastoralism and into towns to take jobs.
 Few Ariaal families benefited from education, healthcare, and income earning.